estiens/world_cup_json/README.md

 ==ENDPOINTS

+    [url]/teams.json
-[url]/teams.json for a list of teams with group ID and FIFA code
+for a list of teams with group ID and FIFA code

+    [url]/group_results.json
-[url]/group_results.json for current results (wins, losses, draws, goals for, goals against, knock out status)
+for current results (wins, losses, draws, goals for, goals against, knock out status)

+    [url]/matches.json
-[url]/matches.json for all matches (Example JSON object at the bottom of this README)
+for all matches (Example JSON object at the bottom of this README)

 ==OTHER ENDPOINTS

     [url]/matches/today.json
     [url]/matches/tomorrow.json

-(what it says on the tine)
+(what it says on the tin)

 You can also retrieve the matches for any team if you know their FIFA code by passing it in as a param.

     Example: [url]/matches/country?fifa_code=USA

 == EXAMPLE RESPONSES